rackerlabs/design-system/_docs/style/spacing.md

 ## Component spacing

-Components such as buttons, text inputs, and date selector are often placed beside each other on a control panel page.
+Components such as buttons, text inputs, and date selectors are often placed beside each other on a control panel page.
 The Helix spacing system uses multiples of 4px as the baseline spacing value.

 {% endcolumn %}